FEX-Emu/vixl/README.md

 been tested using GCC on AArch64 Debian, GCC and Clang on amd64 Ubuntu systems.

-To run the linter and code formatting stages of the tests, the following software is also required:
+To run the code formatting stages of the tests, the following software is also required:

- 1. Git
- 2. [Google's `cpplint.py`][cpplint]
- 3. clang-format 11+
+ 1. clang-format 11+
- 4. clang-tidy 11+
+ 2. clang-tidy 11+

 Refer to the 'Usage' section for details.